Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay in the over-training regime

+\myparagraph{The role of the dynamics of the norm.} As discussed at the end of previous sub-section, after a rapid initial decrease of norm, the optimization resembles the dynamics of SGD projected onto a sphere.
+We stress that this is the crucial phase in training and the implicit regularization induced by SGD during this spherical optimization leads to better generalization.
+To validate this observation and isolate it from the initial norm drop, we investigate the behavior of SGD on a sphere with scale-invariant networks~\citep{li2019exponential}.
+Scale invariance is chosen for its ease of LR tuning and for comparison with existing works~\citep{kodryan2022training,li2020reconciling}.
+Fig.~\ref{fig:resnet_cifar_sphere} depicts a similar phenomenon as Fig.~\ref{fig:heatmap_main}, where the test error vs. LR exhibits a U-shaped curve.
+While \citet{kodryan2022training} makes a similar observation, they do not provide an explanation.
+We demonstrate that the implicit regularization of the Jacobian norm is the key factor, elucidating its dependence on LR.

+\myparagraph{Effective learning rate vs. high training loss.} \citet{zhang2018three, van2017l2} explored the relationship between LR and WD, introducing the concept of effective LR $\eta_e = \eta / \nor{\vw}_2^2$.
+These studies highlight that WD, preventing unbounded growth of the norm, enables the training process to evolve with a higher effective LR.
+This hypothesis is justified only with scale-invariance (which does not hold for general architecture).
+Furthermore, the underlying mechanism by which a higher LR enhances generalization is understood only in limited settings \citep{li2019towards}.
+We propose that a high LR, combined with WD, leads to an increase in $\sigma_{\eta,\lambda}$.
+This hypothesis allows us to fully characterize and understand the mechanism through which generalization is enhanced.

-\myparagraph{Mixing in the function space.} A simpler conjecture could have been that the iterates $(\vw_{t})_{t \geq 0}$ mix towards a solution of the regularized objective $\vw_{\eta}^{*}$.
-However, \citet{li2020reconciling} argues against mixing in the parameter space, emphasizing the necessity of considering the function space.
+\myparagraph{Mixing in the function space.} A simpler conjecture could have been stated in terms of the mixing of the iterates $(\vw_{t})_{t \geq 0}$ towards a solution of the regularized objective $\vw_{\eta}^{*}$.
+However, \citet{li2020reconciling} shows empirical evidence against mixing in the parameter space, emphasizing the necessity of considering the function space.
 Hence, our conjecture is formulated to capture stationarity in function space.